 However, even in good seeing, unequal refraction at low altitudes will impart some false prismatic colour to the upper and lower limbs of Jupiter, hence an atmospheric dispersion corrector is a wise investment – especially since Saturn at opposition in June and Mars at its closest for 15 years in July will also be low in the sky as seen from the UK.
 But for now, as viewed from the centre of the British Isles, Jupiter lies above the horizon for just nine hours.

 As befits the solar system’s largest and most massive planet, Jupiter is accompanied by an impressive retinue of 67 natural satellites at the last count.
-The largest of these are the so-called Galilean moons — Io, Europa, Ganymede and Callisto — discovered by Galileo Galilei in 1610.
-The Galilean moons are so conspicuous that quality binoculars (if suitably steadied by resting your elbows on a low wall or fence) will reveal them when furthest from their parent planet.
+The largest and easiest to see of these are the so-called Galilean moons — Io, Europa, Ganymede and Callisto — discovered by Galileo Galilei in 1610.
+The Galilean moons are so conspicuous that they are visible in quality 10× binoculars if you steady the view by resting your elbows on a low wall or fence.

 Io, Europa, Ganymede and Callisto continually play cat and mouse as their orbital motion cause them to alternately pass in front of (transit) Jupiter, be hidden (occulted) by their parent planet or its shadow (eclipsed).
 While the transit of a Galilean moon across the face of Jupiter can be challenging to see, their shadows also frequently fall on the cloud tops of Jupiter and are much easier to view in modest (4-inch, or 10-cm aperture) telescopes of good quality at magnifications of 100x or more, seen as inky black dots slowly drifting across the face of the planet.